civican/legisinfo/44-1/bills/S-17/bill_text.md

     **Canada Agricultural Review Tribunal** means the Canada Agricultural Review Tribunal continued by subsection 27(1) of the `Agriculture and Agri-Food Administrative Monetary Penalties Act`. (**Tribunal de révision agricole du Canada**)

-### Section 150
+### Section 149

   **(1)** Subsection 31(1) of the Act is replaced by the following:

 ### Section 31

-      **(1)** Subject to section 35, if proceedings are instituted in relation to a thing seized under this Act, its owner or the person having possession, care or control of it at the time of its seizure may apply, in the case of a violation, to the **Canada Agricultural Review** Tribunal or, in the case of an offence, to the court before which the proceedings are being held, for an order that the thing be returned.
+      **(1)** Subject to section 35, if proceedings are instituted in relation to a thing seized under this Act, its owner or the person having possession, care or control of it at the time of its seizure may apply, in the case of a violation, to the Canada Agricultural Review Tribunal or, in the case of an offence, to the court before which the proceedings are being held, for an order that the thing be returned.

   **(2)** Subsection 31(2) of the English version of the Act is replaced by the following:

-    **(2)** If the **Canada Agricultural Review** Tribunal or court, as the case may be, is satisfied that sufficient evidence exists or may reasonably be obtained without the continued detention of the thing, the Tribunal or court may order it to be returned to the applicant, subject to any conditions the Tribunal or court may impose to ensure that it is preserved for any purpose for which it may subsequently be required.
+    **(2)** If the Canada Agricultural Review Tribunal or court, as the case may be, is satisfied that sufficient evidence exists or may reasonably be obtained without the continued detention of the thing, the Tribunal or court may order it to be returned to the applicant, subject to any conditions the Tribunal or court may impose to ensure that it is preserved for any purpose for which it may subsequently be required.

-### Section 151
+### Section 150

   **(1)** Subsection 36(1) of the Act is replaced by the following:

 ### Section 36

-      **(1)** If the **Canada Agricultural Review** Tribunal decides that a person has committed a violation or a person is convicted of an offence under this Act, the Tribunal or the convicting court, as the case may be, may, in addition to any punishment imposed, order that a thing by means of or in respect of which the violation or offence was committed, regardless of whether it was seized under this Act or not, be forfeited to **His** Majesty in right of Canada.
+      **(1)** If the Canada Agricultural Review Tribunal decides that a person has committed a violation or a person is convicted of an offence under this Act, the Tribunal or the convicting court, as the case may be, may, in addition to any punishment imposed, order that a thing by means of or in respect of which the violation or offence was committed, regardless of whether it was seized under this Act or not, be forfeited to His Majesty in right of Canada.

   **(2)** Subsection 36(3) of the English version of the Act is replaced by the following:

-    **(3)** If the **Canada Agricultural Review** Tribunal or court does not order the forfeiture of a thing that was seized, it must be returned to its owner or the person having possession, care or control of it at the time of its seizure.
+    **(3)** If the Canada Agricultural Review Tribunal or court does not order the forfeiture of a thing that was seized, it must be returned to its owner or the person having possession, care or control of it at the time of its seizure.

 ### Administrative Tribunals Support Service of Canada Act

+### Section 151

+The schedule to the `Administrative Tribunals Support Service of Canada Act` is amended by repealing the following:

 ### Section 152

-The schedule to the `Administrative Tribunals Support Service of Canada Act` is amended by repealing the following:

-> **Explanatory Note**:
-> *Since 2009, the Review Tribunal has been known under the operational name Canada Agricultural Review Tribunal, which represents more fully and accurately the Tribunal's mandate.
-These amendments are necessary in order to reflect that name change.*

-### Section 153

 The schedule to the Act is amended by adding the following in alphabetical order:

-> **Explanatory Note**:
-> *This amendment is necessary in order to reflect the name change of the Review Tribunal.*

 ### Prevention of Terrorist Travel Act

-### Section 154
+### Section 153

 Subsection 4(1) of the `Prevention of Terrorist Travel Act` is replaced by the following:

 ### Section 4

-  **(1)** If the Minister has **decided** that a passport is to be cancelled under the `Canadian Passport Order` **because the Minister has reasonable** grounds to **suspect** that the cancellation is necessary to prevent the commission of a terrorism offence, as defined in section 2 of the `Criminal Code`, or for the national security of Canada or a foreign country or state, the person to whom the passport was issued may appeal that decision to a judge within 30 days after the day on which the person receives notice of the Minister's decision in respect of an application that was made under that Order to have the cancellation reconsidered.
+  **(1)** If the Minister has decided that a passport is to be cancelled under the `Canadian Passport Order` because the Minister has reasonable grounds to suspect that the cancellation is necessary to prevent the commission of a terrorism offence, as defined in section 2 of the `Criminal Code`, or for the national security of Canada or a foreign country or state, the person to whom the passport was issued may appeal that decision to a judge within 30 days after the day on which the person receives notice of the Minister's decision in respect of an application that was made under that Order to have the cancellation reconsidered.

-> **Explanatory Note**:
-> *This amendment makes subsection 4(1) more consistent with subsection 11.1(2) in the `Canadian Passport Order`.
-Subsection 11.1(2) is the subsection under which the Minister would make the decision referred to in subsection 4(1).
-This amendment was proposed by the Standing Joint Committee for the Scrutiny of Regulations.*
-> *Existing Text*:
-> > If a passport has been cancelled as a result of a decision of the Minister under the `Canadian Passport Order` that the passport is to be cancelled on the grounds that the cancellation is necessary to prevent the commission of a terrorism offence, as defined in section 2 of the `Criminal Code`, or for the national security of Canada or a foreign country or state, the person to whom the passport was issued may appeal that decision to a judge within 30 days after the day on which the person receives notice of the Minister's decision in respect of an application that was made under that Order to have the cancellation reconsidered.

-### Section 155
+### Section 154

 Paragraph 6(1)(a) of the Act is replaced by the following:

-a decision of the Minister under the `Canadian Passport Order` that a passport is not to be issued or is to be revoked **because** the **Minister has reasonable** grounds **to believe** that the refusal to issue or the revocation is necessary to prevent the commission of a terrorism offence, as defined in section 2 of the `Criminal Code`, or for the national security of Canada or a foreign country or state; and
+a decision of the Minister under the `Canadian Passport Order` that a passport is not to be issued or is to be revoked because the Minister has reasonable grounds to believe that the refusal to issue or the revocation is necessary to prevent the commission of a terrorism offence, as defined in section 2 of the `Criminal Code`, or for the national security of Canada or a foreign country or state; and

-> **Explanatory Note**:
-> *This amendment makes paragraph 6(1)(a) more consistent with section 10.1 in the `Canadian Passport Order`.
-Section 10.1 is the section under which the Minister would make the decision referred to in paragraph 6(1)(a).
-This amendment was proposed by the Standing Joint Committee for the Scrutiny of Regulations.*
-> *Existing Text*:
-> > The rules set out in subsection (2) apply to judicial review proceedings in respect of the following decisions:
-> > a decision of the Minister under the `Canadian Passport Order` that a passport is not to be issued or is to be revoked on the grounds that the refusal to issue or the revocation is necessary to prevent the commission of a terrorism offence, as defined in section 2 of the `Criminal Code`, or for the national security of Canada or a foreign country or state; and

 ### `Wrecked, Abandoned or Hazardous Vessels Act`

-### Section 156
+### Section 155

 The portion of section 89 of the French version of the `Wrecked, Abandoned or Hazardous Vessels Act` before paragraph (a) is replaced by the following:

 ### Section 89

-Aux articles 90 à **108**, **ministre** s'entend du ministre des Transports ou, selon le cas :

-> **Explanatory Note**:
-> *This amendment corrects a cross-reference in the French version.*
-> *Existing Text*:
-> > Aux articles 90 à 106, **ministre** s'entend du ministre des Transports ou, selon le cas :
+Aux articles 90 à 108, **ministre** s'entend du ministre des Transports ou, selon le cas :

-### Section 157
+### Section 156

 The portion of section 109 of the French version of the Act before paragraph (a) is replaced by the following: